 The three full-time CNO’s work a 24-hour roster from Monday – Friday afternoon, and the casual staff work a roster from Friday evening to Monday morning.
 They check on the health and wellbeing of people in custody, liaise with police and contact out of hours legal advice from our lawyers when they need to.
 CNO’s manage relationships with 332 police stations across the State.

-The Metropolitan CSO Program is also instrumental in providing employment pathways for our people.
-Through our Casual Weekend CSO section, several Aboriginal people have gained full time employment at VALS as Lawyers, Client Service Officers, Paralegals, Local Justice Workers, and Admin Support.
+The Metropolitan CNO Program is also instrumental in providing employment pathways for our people.
+Through our Casual Weekend CNO section, several Aboriginal people have gained full time employment at VALS as Lawyers, Client Service Officers, Paralegals, Local Justice Workers, and Admin Support.